Gautam-Diwan/Pizza-Palette/README.md

 	.build();
 ```

-## How the Builder Pattern is Used and Why is it Useful Here
+## Application of Builder Design Pattern and its Benefits in the Project

 The Builder pattern is used in this project to simplify the creation of complex `Pizza` objects.
 Instead of having to specify all of the pizza's properties at once in a constructor, the Builder pattern allows you to set individual properties in any order using a fluent API.
 This makes the code more readable and maintainable, especially as more properties are added to the `Pizza` object.